Caylor School of Nursing 423.869.6324

 Must I have a chemistry course before entering?

-For the class entering in 2012 we have not listed chemistry as a prerequisite for entrance to the program.
-We expect that to change for 2013.
-However, we prefer that applicants have at least one chemistry class before entering the program.
+The admission requirements is two undergraduate chemistry courses, at least one of which has a laboratory component.
 Understand that we prefer to see as much chemistry as possible and prefer chemistry courses for science majors rather than introductory courses or chemistry for non-science majors.
 Science grades are looked at very closely.
-At least one of the chemistry courses should have a laboratory component.

 I went to school 10-20 years ago.
 Are my chemistry courses from that time acceptable?

 Yes, although you may want to consider taking another course no matter which nurse anesthesia program you apply to and matriculate at.
-The chemistry offered with nurse anesthesia programs is intense and assumes that the students will hit the ground running.
+The chemistry offered with the nurse anesthesia concentrations is intense and assumes that the students will hit the ground running.

 I was arrested when I was 18.
 Will this prevent me from getting accepted into the program?